 The OLS is designed to protect aircraft flying in visual conditions in close proximity to the airport.
 The shape of airspace protected by the OLS has been designed in strict accordance with international standards that are based on criteria such as runway direction and elevation, and should not be used to anticipate the design of future flight paths.

 Designing and finalising flight paths is a large and complex task that takes several years to complete.
-Before the opening of the Western Sydney International, a comprehensive airspace planning and design process will be undertaken, with ongoing community consultation and a focus on minimising flights over residential areas.
-You can read further information on the flight path design process on the Department of Infrastructure, Transport, Cities and Regional Development website.
+Before the opening of Western Sydney International, a comprehensive airspace planning and design process will be undertaken, with ongoing community consultation and a focus on minimising flights over residential areas.
+You can read further information on the flight path design process on the Department of Infrastructure, Transport, Regional Development and Communications website.